therealdanmalmx/therealdanmalmx/README.md

 * 🌍  I live in Borås, Sweden
 * ✉️  You can contact me at [danmalmx@gmail.com](mailto:danmalmx@gmail.com)
+* 💻 I work with JS/TS and Vue / Nuxt
 * 🧠  I'm learning Strapi, Next
 * 🤝  I'm open to collaborating on Open source
 * 🏠 Lived in Belgium, Sweden and Portugal.